Tinka8ell/CodewarsJavaKata/README.md

 Most difficult was doing the vector multiplication and resolution, but the second was getting the output format right !!!

-## Simple Assembler
+## Simple Assembler?
 These one is multipart.
-It starts [simple](https://www.codewars.com/kata/58e24788e24ddee28e000053), but there's a [second part](https://www.codewars.com/kata/assembler-interpreter-part-ii/), which sounds more challenging!
+It starts [simple](https://www.codewars.com/kata/simple-assembler-interpreter/), but there's a [second part](https://www.codewars.com/kata/assembler-interpreter-part-ii/), which sounds more challenging!
+### Part 1: Simple Assembler
 So we start with the [simple assembler](/src/main/java/SimpleAssembler.java).
+To discover where I was going wrong, I added some debug (now commented out) to "spy" on the hidden tests that were failing and so create extra tests to cover them.
+This is the [final test suite](/src/test/java/SimpleAssemblerTest.java) I used.